The ISIS Brides from Nowhere

 Begum has never been, is not and never will be a Bangladeshi citizen.

 This then makes the UK case much more straightforward.
-As Begum is clearly both a de fact and de jure stateless person.
+As Begum is clearly both a de facto and de jure stateless person.
 A complete, unequivocal and incontrovertible truth.
 Thus, an equally incontrovertible breach of human rights.

 Begum’s case presents a clear breach.
 However, it requires legal support and cannot be allowed to stand.
 Her case has to be taken to the supreme court as otherwise this sets a dangerous precedent for the removal of anyone’s citizenship at will.
 By the time the court case has completed, many many more people will have been impacted.
 These case can take anywhere from months to a decade to resolve.
 In the interim, many more arbitrary denaturalisations and exiling acts may well occur.